NoahGillespie1/Inventory_System/README.md

 # Inventory_System
-Invemtory system with html frontend and SQL backend
+Inventory system with html frontend and SQL backend